NativeScript/nativescript-dev-webpack/CONTRIBUTING.md

 ## Testing locally

-There are three apps in the repository, located in
+There are three apps in the repository, located in the `/demo` directory.
 1. Create a new NativeScript project with NativeScript CLI:
     ``` bash
     tns create testapp # pass --ng/--tsc for Angular/TypeScript app